banner4422/banner4422/README.md

 - [Bento Bot](https://bentobot.xyz/) 🍱
 - An overengineered coffee library application ☕️
   - Early WIP, kinda dogfooding it at the moment before a public release
-  - Mostly an web app, but it will include MCP and e.g. a Discord Bot for interactivity.
+  - Mostly an web app (both web and desktop), but it will include MCP and e.g. a Discord Bot for interactivity.
   - I have an idea about abstracting it to other stuff like e.g. wine, books, just stuff people are passionate about and want to retain somewhere
 - A light/dark mode theme switcher as well as nightlight for [Omarchy](https://omarchy.org/)
   - WIP, kinda dogfooding it at the moment before a public release